What You Need To Know About The National Housing Fund

-After completing the instructions above, your balance will show up on the screen if the FMBN has reconciled your monthly donations.
-However, if your balance doesn’t show up on the screen, you should get in touch with the closest FMBN office.
+After completing the instructions above, your balance will appear on the screen if the FMBN has reconciled your monthly donations.
+However, if your balance doesn’t appear on the screen, you should contact the closest FMBN office.

 There you have the basic things you need to know about the National Housing Fund.
 Find out more about the National Housing Fund here!
 Enjoyed this post?
 You may also like 5 Top Real Estate Companies In Lagos!